kuking/SympatheticGo/README.md

   - Better implementation with MTCS (UCT)
   - Side-channel stats, i.e. current top-10 exploration trees, its odds, maybe visuals.
   - Time Management
+  - Basic statical positional board for MCCS. i.e. D4 has a 1/8 chance of being played on 1st move, using games.
   - Introduce a NN to prune exploration tree (i.e. to pre-populate UCT tree)
   - Simple Remote Service, so it can be distributed